 From production and distribution to business processes and workforce, the manufacturing industry is changing.
 The manufacturers that grow and succeed will be the ones that effectively adapt.
 “The key theme here is ‘efficient, effective and scalable,’” YoKell said.

-National Sourcing and Supply Chain Solution Leader
+National Sourcing & Supply Chain Management Leader

 - Retail and consumer products

 - Life sciences

 National Managing Principal, Manufacturing Industry, Partner-in-Charge, Metro New York and New England Business Advisory Services

 Bob Hersh is a partner in Grant Thornton’s East region Business Advisory Services practice and the practice leader for the Metro New York/New England market territory.
 Based in our Boston office, Hersh has more than 25 years of consulting experience in enterprise system design and implementation, IT strategy and planning, process analysis and design, strategic planning, and operations management.

 No Results Found.
 Please search again using different keywords and/or filters.